Deliberate Values Dissonance

 - Mass Effect has all its featured species be culturally and philosophically different to humans in some ways, major and minor.
 Most of it is only explained in the Codex, but they have frequent influences on in-game dialogue and actions.

-- Thane discribes himself as kind of a religious conservative among the drell and seems perfectly convinced that as an assassin he is not a murderer but simply a tool used by his employers.
+- Thane describes himself as kind of a religious conservative among the drell and seems perfectly convinced that as an assassin he is not a murderer but simply a tool used by his employers.
 While his spirit is able to make judgements if a killing is just or wrong and could decide what to do, his body does not and it appears to make perfect sense to him.
-He also prays for redemption after every assassination... redemption for his victim, that is, as they have usually done something wrong to warrant their being assassinated.
+He also prays for redemption after every assassination.

 - The geth are the most extreme example.
 An entire character (Guest Star Party Member Legion) has their existence based around explaining that the geth aren't just different from organics but think and act in fundamentally different ways, largely because they communicate with each other and reach "consensus" literally at the speed of light.
 Idealogical differences are resolved completely peacefully, with the different groups allowed to separate from the others and go do their own thing, and the reason they've isolated themselves from the rest of the galaxy is because they don't understand organics anymore than organics understand them, and they want to learn how to interact with organics before doing so.
 Said character outright states that treating members of another culture the way you would want to be treated is inherently bigoted.

-- The Turian Hierarchy is basically a military dictatorship that could also be seen as strictly enforced communism.
+- The Turian Hierarchy is basically a stratocracy (similar to a military dictatorship; the difference is that in a military dictatorship, the military rules the government, while in a stratocracy the military IS the government) that could also be seen as strictly enforced communism.
 Everything is organized in a single system encompassing military, administration, services, and manufacturing and every turian goes through basic military training as part of the educational system and serves for about 15 years.
 After that they may transfer to the civilian branches of the Hierarcy.
 Internal conflicts usually take the form of armed uprisings, which mostly end with the military offering any citizen a chance to surender and be interred, after which the rest of the community is completely wiped out.
 This last part is actually necessary, because in the face of any lesser threat turians are psychologically incapable of surrender.

 - Asari practice Love You and Everybody and Golden Mean Fallacy on a cultural level, believing that all beings are part of the galactic whole and that every species and culture has a place in that whole.
 The end result is that most of the best diplomats and negotiators in the galaxy are asari, willing and able to see all sides of an issue.
 They are also far more willing to take the "long view" compared to other species, due to possessing lifespans in the centuries, and much prefer to exert control of galactic affairs via slow cultural assimilation as opposed to political/military/economic dominance.